michal-h21/make4ht/README.md

 packages

 :    insert additionl LaTeX code which is inserted before `\documentclass`.
-     useful for passing options to packages or additional packages loading
+     Useful for passing options to packages or additional packages loading

 tex4ht_sty_par